rollkit/docs/tutorials/gm-world.md

 testnet, and lastly to mainnet.

 1. Part 1 (This page): Run your rollup and post DA to a local devnet, and make sure everything works as expected.
-2. [Part 2](./gm-world-arabica-testnet.md) or [Part 3](./gm-world-mocha-testnet.md): Deploy the rollup, posting to a DA testnet (arabica or mocha).
+2. [Part 2](./gm-world-mocha-testnet.md): Deploy the rollup, posting to a DA testnet (Mocha).
 Confirm again that everything is functioning properly.
-3. [Part 4](./gm-world-mainnet.md): Deploy your rollup to the DA layer's mainnet.
+3. [Part 3](./gm-world-mainnet.md): Deploy your rollup to the DA layer's mainnet.

 The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is a framework for building blockchain applications.
 The Cosmos Ecosystem uses